• Skip to primary navigation

 Qualifications

-• Must have a valid driver’s license and clean driving record, and be comfortable driving a van, U-Haul, or other oversized vehicle.
-Offer will be contingent upon approval from our insurance
+• Must have valid driver’s license and clean driving record, and be comfortable driving a van.
+Offer will be contingent upon approval from our insurance.

 SFFILM is deeply committed to Diversity, Equity, Accessibility, and Inclusion (DEAI) in both its internal management and external programming.
 Since 2018, the organization has actively been working in collaboration with two Advisory Boards focused on accessibility and inclusivity and officially began work with a DEI consultant in 2019 to further invest in and build on that work.
 Candidates are invited to discuss their interest and involvement in DEAI practices in their cover letter, and ask us more about our DEAI process in their interview.